TheTenAreOne/MathN/readme.txt

 This is r being simplify

 flip: r.flip( &r );
-This ir a / b = b / r
+This ir r being flip